International Journal of Applied Dental Sciences

 How to cite this article:

-Dr. Abdul Baais Akhoon and Dr. Mohammad Mushtaq.
+Dr. Abdul Baais Akhoon, Dr. Mohammad Mushtaq.
 Quantitative evaluation of palatal bone thickness for safe mini-implant placement using CBCT.
-International Journal of Applied Dental Sciences.
-2017; 3(4): 472-477.
+Int J Appl Dent Sci 2017;3(4):472-477.